jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

     d. usr/bin
 19) What is the directory that holds all of the user’s home directories? (no slash, just the name)

-20) True or False - Leonart Poettering created POSIX
+20) True or False - Lennart Poettering created POSIX

 ### Podcast Questions